LKPelayoUribe/Clustering-and-Classification-Analysis/README.md

-# STAT 437 - Project 1
+# Clustering-and-Classification-Analysis
+### By: Shawn Petersen and Laura K. Pelayo Uribe
 This research paper studies cancer prediction from gene expression data using clustering methods and classification methods.

-### By: Shawn Petersen and Laura K. Pelayo Uribe

-# Datasource, approach and cleaning.
+## Datasource, approach and cleaning.
 The data used to test these methods is the gene expression cancer RNA-Seq.
 (2016).
 UCI Machine Learning Repository, https://archive-beta.ics.uci.edu/ml/datasets/gene+expression+cancer+rna+seq

 The data analysis for this project uses the following algorithms to build models and analyze the results: